united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/datacontracts/_index.md

 Simply put, data contracts specify where a message is going, the format it must follow, how it's delivered, and what happens when it arrives - all based on agreed-upon rules and services.

-The way Data Contracts work is like an API: you send a specific message and it triggers a predefined action.
+It is similar to an API: you send a specific message and it triggers a predefined action.

 ### Example Historian

-To give you a simple example, just think about the `_historian' schema.
+To give you a simple example, just think about the `_historian` schema.
 Perhaps without realizing it, you have already used the Historian Data Contract by using this schema.